How much money do I need to retire?

 What about the state pension?

-Remember also that the state pension will supplement the income you earn from whatever you’ve saved.
-Don’t plan to rely on it solely though, as government policies can change from one government to the next and the state pension is currently very expensive for the government.
+You also have a state pension, which will supplement the income you earn.
+It’s not sustainable to rely solely on the state pension, as government policies can change from one government to the next and the state pension is currently very expensive for the government.

 The important thing is to save as much as you can.
 Maximise your workplace contributions to get as much of that tax money back as you can.
 Also consider the pension benefits when you are choosing your employer (if you have the luxury of being able to choose).